 View certificates issued for your domain

-To view certificates issued for your domain:
+To review certificates issued for your domain, you can search on censys.io.

 Add CAA resource records to your domain